 Pattern 4: The Inflammation-Recovery Axis

 hs-CRP above 1.0 combined with ferritin above 200 and homocysteine above 10 = your body is running a chronic inflammatory process.
 This suppresses recovery, accelerates aging, impairs hormone function, and increases cardiovascular risk.
 Each marker alone might not trigger concern.
 Together, they demand intervention.
+Compounds like quercetin can be powerful tools for modulating this axis.

 Step 4: Track Trends, Not Snapshots